Deltares/hydromt/docs/user_guide/get_data.rst

 .. _get_data:

-Working with data in hydroMT
+Working with data in HydroMT
 ============================

-The best way to provide data to hydroMT is by using a **data catalog**.
+The best way to provide data to HydroMT is by using a **data catalog**.
 The goal of this data catalog is to provide simple and standardized access to (large) datasets which are parsed to convenient Python objects.
 It supports many drivers to read different data formats and contains several pre-processing steps to unify the datasets.
 A data catalog can be build from one